-The Dell Defendants have collaborated to engage in unfair and deceptive trade practices for the purpose and with the effect of revealing Confidential Information provided by Plaintiffs and conspiring with Non-Dell Defendants to manipulate the crime surveillance product, system, planning and design market in the City and elsewhere throughout the United States and the world.
+The Dell Defendants have collaborated to engage in unfair and deceptive trade practices for the purpose and with the effect of revealing Confidential Information provided by Plaintiffs and conspiring intentionally and in concert with Non-Dell Defendants to manipulate the crime surveillance product, system, planning and design market in the City and elsewhere throughout the United States and the world.

-The Dell Defendants, together with the Non-Dell Defendants, through their actions, have engaged in unfair trade practices in an attempt to disrupt and impair the business dealings of the Plaintiffs.
+The Dell Defendants, together with the Non-Dell Defendants, through their intentional actions, have engaged in unfair trade practices in an attempt to disrupt and impair the business dealings of the Plaintiffs.